Now that the Affordable Care Act has officially launched, it’s a good time to revisit the possibility of finding a part-time job with benefits.

 Do you work a part-time job just to get the benefits?
 Know of any other part-time jobs with benefits to add to the list?

 We sourced this content using AOL’s article, “Companies That Give Benefits to Part-Timers.”
-Additionally, for the 2012 and 2013 iterations, we also used this post from Free Money Wisdom to find additional employers, as well as this post from Money Crashers and this one from ABC.
+Additionally, for the 2012, 2013 and 2014 iterations, we also used this post from Free Money Wisdom to find additional employers, as well as this post from Money Crashers and this one from ABC.

-In some cases (i.e. Nordstrom) we were in touch with their PR departments to get the specific information that was not listed online.
-Also, we got the information about Whole Foods’ deductible at from this employee review at Glass Door.
+We got the information about Whole Foods’ deductible at from this employee review at Glass Door.